Oil falls below $70 as U.S. crude enters 'bear market'

 Benchmark Brent crude LCOc1 fell below $70 a barrel for the first time since early April, down more than 18 percent since reaching four-year highs at the beginning of October.

-U.S. light crude CLc1 fell to an eight-month low below $60 a barrel, hitting a trough of $59.78, down 89 cents and off more than 20 percent since early October.
+U.S. light crude CLc1 fell to an eight-month low below $60 a barrel, hitting a trough of $59.28, down $1.39 and off more than 20 percent since early October.
 That puts the U.S. contract officially in “bear market” territory, borrowing a definition commonly used in stock markets.

 Oil peaked in October on concerns that U.S. sanctions on Iran that came into force this week would deprive the oil market of substantial volumes of crude, draining inventories and bringing shortages in some regions.